-Florida gets a lot of attention as the focus of the US East Coast surf scene, but unfortunately it doesn't get that many swells.
-A year-round semi-tropical climate and a culture dedicated to pleasure don't make up for the generally poor sandbanks and low-grade wave conditions that often occur.
-Hurricanes are the exception to the rule as they are the only factors that can turn poor surfing conditions into respectable conditions for a select few.
-Florida's long Atlantic coast is made up of barrier islands separated from the mainland by the Intercostal Waterway.
+Florida gets a lot of attention as the focus of the US East Coast surf scene, but unfortunately it doesn’t get that many swells.
+A year-round semi-tropical climate and a culture dedicated to pleasure don’t make up for the generally poor sandbars and low-grade wave conditions that often occur.
+Hurricanes are the exception to the rule as they are the only factors that can turn poor surfing conditions into respectable conditions for few spots.
+Florida’s long Atlantic coast is made up of barrier islands separated from the mainland by the Intercostal Waterway.
 To the west lies the equally long Gulf Coast.
 The beaches near Miami suffer from the shadow of the Bahamas blocking the swells; Palm Beach County is best for NE swells.
 In this area there are also a couple of breaks that can withstand even the heaviest storms.
 The north coast from Jacksonville to New Smyrna Beach is characterized by stretched smooth beaches where you can drive to choose a peak to jump on; just search among the occasional piers and inlets.
 However it is the central Space Coast that is the cradle of the surf industry and the home of famous locations like Cocoa Beach and Sebastian Inlet.
 The north of Brevard County is part of the Canaveral National Seashore, a pristine area of alligator-infested swamps, bird-filled lagoons and the Jhon F. Kennedy Space Center.
 Playalinda is a long NE beach that receives the best NE swells (best at low tide).
 The beach is closed 3 days before each shuttle launch.
-Cape Canaveral provides some excellent waves but is off limits and anyone who doesn't comply with the ban risks arrest.
+Cape Canaveral provides some excellent waves but is off limits and anyone who doesn’t comply with the ban risks arrest.
 Whenever the big NE winter swells arrive, Cocoa Beach Pier offers shelter from the winds.
-Further down through the Cocoa Beach blocks, with their dead-end streets, there is a great deal of waves to choose from, which are usually longer and more consistent at low tide, and then turn into shorebreak at low tide. high.
-Kelly Slater's house is also in this area.
-Patrick's Airforce Base collects most of the NE swells with some consistent sandbars near the few places where you can park.
+Further down through the Cocoa Beach blocks, with their dead-end streets, there is a great deal of waves to choose from, which are usually longer and more consistent at low tide, and then turn into shorebreak at high tide.
+Kelly Slater’s house is also in this area.
+Patrick’s Airforce Base collects most of the NE swells with some consistent sandbars near the few places where you can park.
 Between Patricks and Indialantic is RCs, one of the few spots with big waves that break with a little more force than the others.
-Indialantic Boardwalk has a steeper profile beach, which in turn offers faster, more fun waves.
+Indialantic Boardwalk has a steeper profile beach, which in turn offers faster, fun waves.
 Jacking mainly offers closeouts but with the right tide stage, you may also find tubing sections; the competition is as high for these places as for the few parking spaces.
 The Melbourne Beach area is residential, so parking is even more difficult.
-Florida's most famous wave is found along A1A, before paying $ 3 for Sebastian Recreation Area to park under the entrance bridge.
+Florida’s most famous wave is found along A1A, before paying $ 3 for Sebastian Recreation Area to park under the entrance bridge.
 Sebastian Inlet has the most amazing waves in Florida.
 At First Peak the waves are usually right-handed and have enough shape and power for fast surf and aerial maneuvers.
-Further north are Second Peak and Third Peak, which offer sinister waves of equal quality and texture.
-Further north are the beaches of Chernobyles and Spanish House, which need very large swells to start working and to get the cooing sessions of their waves going.
+Further north there are Second Peak and Third Peak, which offer lefts of equal quality and texture.
+Further north there are the beaches of Chernobyles and Spanish House, which need very large swells to start working and to get the cooing sessions of their waves going.
 All of these peaks work best with the rising tide.
 Expect intense crowds and contests on weekends.
-Join us now for a surf vacation in Florida!
+Join us now for a surfing holiday in Florida!

 Tariff per person, starting from: